dolanor/devoxx-aws-bar/drunkClient/README.md

 ### Step 1

+> Execute the Step 1 in [aws-register-client](../bartenderASFunction/aws-register-client)

-Complete the methods to register the device to aws.
-Verify if everything is Ok in the Aws console
+Verify the method to register the device to aws.
-  - Update the file index.js.
-Change the variable *idThing* to set a name you like
+  - Update the file `index.js`.
+Change the variable *idThing* to set a name you got assigned.
-  - Update the function for the endpoint `/registerApi`, to complete the request to the entered endpoint and write the information of the returned certificates in the files :
+  - Verify the function for the endpoint `/registerApi`, to complete the request to the entered endpoint and write the information of the returned certificates in the files :
     - `mything-certificate.pem.crt`
     - `mything-private.pem.key`
     - `mything-public.pem.key`
-  - To know the name of the variables for the request response, ask for the api definition of the returning objects
+  - To know the name of the variables for the request response, ask for the api definition of the returning objects.
+  - Start the web application using `npm start`.
-  - Look in ApiGateway for the endpoint of the registration api, and use it
+  - Look in ApiGateway for the endpoint of the registration api, set it in the *web interface* and click the register button.
   - Verify in the aws console that *the thing* with the name you provided in the `idThing` variable exists, and that it has associated a certificate and a policy.
+  - Verify that locally you now have several certificates.

 ### Step 2